Section I - Preamble

 Section IV – Honesty and Impartiality

-Fire protection engineers shall be honest in presenting their professional qualifications, data and estimates, professional opinions and conclusions, and in their public statements dealing with professional matters.
-Fire protection engineers shall not engage in improper solicitation of professional employment or contracts.
+Fire protection engineers shall be honest in presenting their data and estimates, professional opinions and conclusions, and in their public statements dealing with professional matters.
+Fire protection engineers shall not engage in improper solicitation of professional employment or contracts, and shall reject bribery in all its forms.

 Fire protection engineers shall act in professional matters for each employer or client as faithful agents or trustees and shall not disclose confidential information concerning the business affairs or technical processes of any present or former client or employer without consent.